lyteword/chspurgeon-tod/volume-2/psalm-31.md

 **Verse 15.** (*first clause* ).
 1. The character of the earthly experience of the saints, "My times, "that is, the changes I shall pass through, etc.

-2\.The advantage of this variety.
+2\.
+The advantage of this variety.

 (a) Changes reveal the various aspects of the Christian character.